openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## Animated GIF

-This binding has a channel called `updateGif` and when this switch is turned 'ON' (either by a rule or manually) the binding will create an animated GIF called ipcamera.gif in the ffmpeg output folder.
+This binding has a channel called `updateGif` and when this switch is turned 'ON' (either by a rule or manually) the binding will create an animated GIF called ipcamera.gif in the FFmpeg output folder.
 You can change the filename using the channel that is called `gifFilename` and an example of how to use this in a rule can be seen under the MP4 recording section.
 Both features are very similar.
 Once the file is created the switch will turn 'OFF' and this can be used to trigger a rule to send the picture via email, pushover or telegram messages.
 The channel ``gifHistory`` keeps a string of the last 50 filenames (separated by commas) until you reset the history.
 The channel ``gifHistoryLength`` keeps track of how many filenames are in the gifHistory String.
 You can send the '0' command to this channel to clear the gifHistory string at the same time as setting this channel back to 0.